Hiring an NDIS plan manager: 5 Qualifications To Check For

 When first hiring a new plan manager, you will need to set aside some time for training purposes as each system is unique and it’s unlikely that the manager will have had experience with it.

-A great plan manager needs to record and manage employees’ shifts, organize payments, and generate invoices on a weekly basis.
+As a plan manager you are helping NDIS participants make the most of your funding.
 NDIS software like Brevity offers you a way to keep track of all plan managers and visualize their productivity level.

 Qualification #4: Clear & Effective Communication

 The disability support industry, more so than other sectors, requires plan managers that possess exceptional communication skills.
 Due to the nature of the work, treating people with special needs requires specific language that is easy to understand and immediate.